History of Ivanovo

 The history of the Russian city of Ivanovo, the administrative center of Ivanovo Oblast, that spans several centuries.
 The first known written mention of Ivanovo dates to 1608.
 Shortly thereafter, the village was captured by Polish invaders, resulting in significant devastation.
 Due to the region's climate and poor soils, agriculture was unprofitable, leading to the development of textile crafts and trade.
 This was facilitated by the abundance of streams and rivers necessary for washing fabrics, as well as proximity to trade routes and affordable raw materials.
-By the end of the 17th century, Ivanovo had become a major craft center, with the population primarily engaged in producing linen canvas, as far as it's dyeing and printing.
+By the end of the 17th century, Ivanovo had become a major craft center, with the population primarily engaged in producing linen canvas, as far as it is dyeing and printing.
 In the mid-18th century, "capitalist peasants" established the first manufactories, initially for weaving and later for printing, followed by the production of calico.
 The Fire of Moscow in 1812 destroyed many of Ivanovo's textile competitors, significantly boosting the village's industrial growth.
 Related industries emerged, including chemical, mechanical, metalworking, and specialized textile equipment production.

 In 1871, the merger of Ivanovo village with the Voznesensky Posad, established in 1853, formed the city of Ivanovo-Voznesensk, which became a leading textile center in Russia.
 Ivanovo-Voznesensk saw a strong revolutionary movement that played a key role in the First Russian Revolution, during which the first citywide Soviet in Russia was established.
 In 1918, the city became the center of Ivanovo-Voznesensk Governorate.
 During the 1920s and early 1930s, Ivanovo experienced a period of prosperity and became a hub of modernist art.
 In 1932, it was renamed Ivanovo.
 In the mid-20th century, several machine-building enterprises were established to balance the city's predominantly female workforce.
 Following the dissolution of the USSR, Ivanovo's industry stagnated due to severed economic ties with Central Asian republics supplying cotton, reliance on toll manufacturing, and the shortsightedness of new enterprise managers.
 Today, only a few small-scale, outdated production facilities remain.
 However, the sewing industry and wholesale-retail textile trade have achieved success.

 Until 2010, Ivanovo held the status of a historical settlement.
 Currently, Ivanovo has over 1,000 streets, lanes, and residential buildings.
 Their total length exceeds 650 kilometers.